-3.5.8 Special Considerations for Assessing Projects
+3.5.4 Special Considerations for Assessing Projects

-For the purposes of CRAM, a "project" is an area of wetland that is subject to physical change as authorized under Section 404 of the US Clean Water Act, under the State's 401 Certification Program, or under Section 1600 of the State's Fish and Game Code.
+For the purposes of CRAM, a "project" includes any on-the-ground activity which results in a physical change in the area or condition of an aquatic resource1.
+Projects can be associated with a regulatory or funding decision.
 Such projects are often at least partly delimited by property lines or other administrative or legal boundaries.
 Wetland restoration projects, mitigation projects, mitigation banks, and wetlands that are targeted for development (i.e., impacted wetlands) are often delimited by property lines.
+However, for the purposes of CRAM, the definition of project is independent of any regulatory or administrative definition under the Clean Water Act, Porter Cologne, Section 1600 of the State's Fish and Game Code, Coastal Zone Management Act, CEQA, or NEPA.